1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 -  **IP address:**
    `byte ip_addr[4] = {192,168,178,88};`
-   Fix IP address of the adapter, if DHCP is not used - *please note the commas instead of dots!*
+   Fixed IP address of the adapter, if DHCP is not used - *please note the commas instead of dots!*
-   *Note: If you want to give the adapter a fix IP, please make sure that it occurs only *once* in your network!*
+   *Note: If you want to give the adapter a fixed IP, please make sure that it occurs only *once* in your network!*

 -  **Gateway address:**
    `byte gateway_addr[4] = {192,168,178,1};`